 Some foreign analysts and businesspeople remain skeptical, saying the country’s investment climate is still too unstable, but others argue that North Korea could be establishing here the kind of laboratory that the Chinese Communist Party set up in the fishing village of Shenzhen in 1980 to help move China forward.

-the weather in some location averaged over some long period of time
+the weather in some location averaged over a period of time

 Some foreign analysts and businesspeople remain skeptical, saying the country’s investment climate is still too unstable, but others argue that North Korea could be establishing here the kind of laboratory that the Chinese Communist Party set up in the fishing village of Shenzhen in 1980 to help move China forward.